telerik/blazor-docs/components/dropzone/template.md

 ---
 title: Template
-page_title: DropZone Template
+page_title: DropZone Content Template
-description: Template for the Blazor DropZone content.
+description: Learn more about how to modify the default content of the Telerik UI for Blazor DropZone by using its template and defining a custom layout.
 slug: dropzone-template
 tags: telerik,blazor,dropzone,external,drag,drop,file,template,custom,content
 published: True